How to sell at auction?

 Selling at auction is a simple step-by-step procedure.
 Our team of specialists are on hand to guide you through the process with professionalism and transparency offering free valuations by email or by appointment at one of our offices.
 If you are looking to have house contents valued or your items are too large to bring for valuation please contact us to arrange one of our specialists to visit you at your home.
 Dreweatts also offer free auction valuations days which can be viewed on our calendar.

 The first stage is to contact a specialist who can provide you with a free valuation and advise you on the next appropriate auction.
-Our specialists are fully trained and can provide well research and comprehensive auction estimates in line with current market prices and trends.
+Our specialists are fully trained and can provide well researched and comprehensive auction estimates in line with current market prices and trends.

 The easiest way to attain a valuation is by using our online valuation form where you can upload images and provide additional information.